brylevkirill/notes/Reinforcement Learning.md

 [**interesting recent papers**](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---hierarchical)
 [**interesting recent papers - transfer**](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---transfer)

+#### ["Why Does Hierarchy (Sometimes) Work So Well in Reinforcement Learning?"](https://arxiv.org/abs/1909.10618) Nachum, Tang, Lu, Gu, Lee, Levine
+>	"Hierarchical reinforcement learning has demonstrated significant success at solving difficult reinforcement learning (RL) tasks.
+Previous works have motivated the use of hierarchy by appealing to a number of intuitive benefits, including learning over temporally extended transitions, exploring over temporally extended periods, and training and exploring in a more semantically meaningful action space, among others.
+However, in fully observed, Markovian settings, it is not immediately clear why hierarchical RL should provide benefits over standard "shallow" RL architectures.
+In this work, we isolate and evaluate the claimed benefits of hierarchical RL on a suite of tasks encompassing locomotion, navigation, and manipulation.
+Surprisingly, we find that most of the observed benefits of hierarchy can be attributed to improved exploration, as opposed to easier policy learning or imposed hierarchical structures.
+Given this insight, we present exploration techniques inspired by hierarchy that achieve performance competitive with hierarchical RL while at the same time being much simpler to use and implement."

 #### ["Human-level Performance in First-person Multiplayer Games with Population-based Deep Reinforcement Learning"](https://arxiv.org/abs/1807.01281) Jaderberg et al.